opennetworkinglab/aether-docs/edge_deployment/overview.rst

 Overview
 ========

-There are many ways to deploy Aether, depending on the requirements of the edge site.
-The Reliability, Availability, and Serviceability (RAS) of each set of equipment will differ depending on the characteristics of each edge.

-This document provides several hardware deployment options and explains the differences between them.

-For assistance in setting up a production deployment of Aether, please contact Timon Sloane at timon@opennetworking.org.
+There are multiple ways to deploy Aether.
+This guide documents how ONF deployed and operated a multi-site configuration of Aether as part of the Pronto project.
+If you are interested in a minimal deployment of Aether suitable for development (e.g., in a VM on your laptop), see the guide for :doc:`Aether-in-a-Box </developer/aiab>`.
+If you are interested in deploying Aether on your own edge cluster, see the guide for :doc:`Aether OnRamp </onramp/overview>`.

 Aether Central
 --------------